-St Augustine’s offers this pathway for people new to the study of theology, it introduces you to theology with modules in placing particular emphasis on the core beliefs and practices of Christian faith.
+St Augustine’s offers this pathway for people new to the study of theology, it introduces you to theology with modules placing particular emphasis on the core beliefs and practices of Christian faith.

 Sometimes students in a diocesan programme choose to study with us as part of their discernment process.
 This allows you to explore your motivation and aptitude for theological study.

-As well as covering all the traditional theological disciplines, the programme provides you with opportunities to develop your skills in theological reflection, and learn to a faith-based perspective on every aspect of daily life.
+As well as covering all the traditional theological disciplines, the programme provides you with opportunities to develop your skills in theological reflection, and learn a faith-based perspective on every aspect of daily life.

 There is also a significant practical component to the course, which connects your ongoing classroom learning with activities in church, in your workplace in the public arena or elsewhere.

 For those who want to have the flexibility of mixing study at home and onsite, we offer a programme of blended study.

 If you wish to study our certificate but cannot easily come to one of our campuses, we now offer the option of studying online (except for in person attendance at the induction day and 2 Saturday study days).
 Students registered for the online programme are not charged site fees £100 pa).

 What to find out more?
 Come along to one of our zoom open events